Ph.D. in School Psychology

 (202) 336-5979

-The Program is approved by the National Association of School Psychologists (NASP).
+Our Program has been approved by the National Association of School Psychologists (NASP).

 Program Requirements

-In recognition that some students enter the program with a master’s or specialist’s degree in School Psychology or master’s in a related field, the program has established the Direct to Doctorate process.
+In recognition that some students enter the program with a master’s or specialist’s degree in School Psychology or related field, the program has established the Direct to Doctorate process.

 Degree Requirements